benniblot/BenniBot/README.md

 ## Invite BenniBot to your Server

-If you want to test BenniBot or just use it you can invite him <a href="https://discord.com/api/oauth2/authorize?client_id=692296016182902814&permissions=8&scope=bot%20applications.commands">here</a>
+If you want to test BenniBot or just use it, you can invite him <a href="https://discord.com/api/oauth2/authorize?client_id=692296016182902814&permissions=8&scope=bot%20applications.commands">here</a>

 ## Contact